 - A laptop, tablet or other computer for homework

 - Living arrangements, if your child attends boarding school

 What you’ll need to apply for a loan

-- Provide proof of your identity and contact details.
+- Proof of your identity and contact details

-- Provide proof of income and assets available to you.
+- Proof of income and assets available to you

-Before applying for a loan, maximize cost savings on your child’s private education by looking into other financing options that include:
+Before applying for a loan, maximize cost savings on your child’s private education by looking into other financing options.

 - Scholarships.
 Your child’s school may provide need- and merit-based scholarships that can help you save on your child’s tuition.
-And talk with your Chamber of Commerce about local nonprofits that might offer aid for private school.
+You should also talk with your Chamber of Commerce about local nonprofits that might offer aid for private school.